View INSTANT Quotes

 Especially considering we have had 20 bear markets since the stock market crash of 1929.

-It is hard to say when the next bear market will be but we do know that history repeats itself.
-Bear market years are not so good to investors, especially if planning to retire soon thereafter.
+It is hard to say when the next bear market will be, but we do know that history repeats itself.
+Bear market years are not so good for investors, especially if they are planning to retire soon thereafter.

 Indexed universal life insurance = life insurance + higher than average interest credits + income.

-Although IUL is life insurance, most policyholders use it as a vehicle to accumulate wealth to later fund retirement with tax-free income.
+Although IUL is life insurance, most policyholders use it to accumulate wealth to fund retirement with tax-free income later.

 Meet Peter, a typical candidate for IUL.
 Peter is married and works as an attorney.
-He is 35 years old and wants to retire at 65 like most of us do.
-Let’s assume that Peter is willing to fund his IUL or indexed universal life insurance policy with $12,000 per year ($1,000 per month) until his planned retirement age of 65.
+He is 35 and wants to retire at 65, like most of us.
+Let’s assume Peter is willing to fund his IUL or indexed universal life insurance policy with $12,000 per year ($1,000 per month) until his planned retirement age of 65.

-Sample LIRP for a 35 year old male
+Sample Tax-Free Retirement Plan for a 35 year old male

 North AmericanAllianzNational Life